 This building was erected in 1963.
 An addition in 1983 doubled the size of the facility.
-The attached Mitchell Center includes radio and television broadcasting facilities and houses the Communication Department.
+The Learning Commons (which includes Peer Tutoring and the Writing Center) is housed in the Library.
+The attached Mitchell Center includes radio and television broadcasting facilities and houses the Communication Department and Antelope Newspaper offices.